ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 6. Specify the attached NFS storage settings.
 7. Review the new cost, select the confirmation checkbox, and click **Order** to confirm.

 When you deploy a new resource pool, a cluster is created.
 Cluster configuration can take up to 72 hours.
-After the cluster configuration is complete, you can perform user access and administration tasks.
+After the cluster configuration is complete, you can complete user access and administration tasks.
 {: note}

 ## Related links